CumulusNetworks/docs/content/cumulus-linux-515/Layer-3/Bidirectional-Forwarding-Detection-BFD.md

 ### BFD with PIM

-To configure BFD with PIM, you attach a BFD profile to a PIM session.
+To configure BFD with PIM, you attach a BFD profile to a PIM interface.

 {{< tabs "TabID275 ">}}
 {{< tab "NVUE Commands ">}}